Postcolonialism: Edward Said and orientalism

 Nonetheless, critics of the homogeneous "Occident–Orient" binary social relation, say that Orientalism is of limited descriptive capability and practical application, and propose instead that there are variants of Orientalism that apply to Africa and to Latin America.
-Said response was that the European West applied Orientalism as a homogeneous form of The Other, in order to facilitate the formation of the cohesive, collective European cultural identity denoted by the term "The West."
+Said responds that the European West applied Orientalism as a homogeneous form of The Other, in order to facilitate the formation of the cohesive, collective European cultural identity denoted by the term "The West."

 With this described binary logic, the West generally constructs the Orient subconsciously as its alter ego.
 Therefore, descriptions of the Orient by the Occident lack material attributes, grounded within the land.
-This inventive or imaginative interpretation subscribes female characteristics to the Orient and plays into fantasies that are inherent within the West's alter ego.
-It should be understood that this process draws creativity, amounting an entire domain and discourse.
+This imaginative interpretation ascribes female characteristics to the Orient and plays into fantasies that are inherent within the West's alter ego.
+It should be understood that this process draws creativity, amounting to an entire domain and discourse.

 In Orientalism (p.
 6), Said mentions the production of "philology [the study of the history of languages], lexicography [dictionary making], history, biology, political and economic theory, novel-writing and lyric poetry."
-Therefore, there is an entire industry that exploits the Orient for its own subjective purposes that lack a native and intimate understanding.
-Such industries become institutionalized and eventually become a resource for manifest Orientalism or a compilation of misinformation about the Orient.
+There is an entire industry that exploits the Orient for its own subjective purposes, one that lacks a native and intimate understanding.
+Such industries become institutionalized and eventually become a resource for manifest Orientalism, or for compiling misinformation about the Orient.